danielgroves/danielgroves.net/src/notebook/_posts/2017-05-03-fstop-guru-ul.md

 ## Cost

 This is my single biggest issue with the pack.
 In the UK there’s no official distributer.
-Paramo stock a few of the F-Stop bags in their London store, but that’s a long and expensive trip to buy a bag.
+Paramo stock a few of the F-Stop bags in some of their stores, but that’s a long and expensive trip to buy a bag for me.
 You can, however, buy direct from F-Stop Gear who will ship your goods from the European warehouse.

 The configuration I have is around €280, which works out was £240 at the time of writing.
 Mine cost a little less though as I purchased it before the pound completely crashed.
 To further add to that UK residents will get stung by an additional €17 shipping (about £15).

 I don’t object for paying good money for a high-quality product like this, although I know many will bulk at that price.
-I do wish I had ordered a rain cover and a pair of Gatekeeper straps when I ordered the bag now as the cost for these seems excessive off the back of the premium shipping rates for two small items.
+I do wish I had ordered a rain cover and a pair of Gatekeeper straps when I ordered the bag now as the cost for these seems excessive when you consider the premium shipping rates for two small items.

 For the cost of the pack I really do feel like including the rain covers and gatekeeper straps would have been a nice touch — or even offering them at a slightly discounted rate given the amount of cash being spent.
 With the mesh panels on the Guru I can’t see me trying it out properly on the mountain bike until I’ve got a rain cover to keep the mud out in the British climate.